 Teacher Fellows Program

-Fellows work with Elmhurst College faculty members and school partners to share their research and provide collaborative professional development opportunities.
+Fellows work with Elmhurst University faculty members and school partners to share their research and provide collaborative professional development opportunities.

 The ITL Fellows Program focuses on action research and critical inquiry as core to teacher leadership.

-Teacher leader fellows pursue a leadership project in their school communities and collaborate with other fellows and Elmhurst College faculty.
+Teacher leader fellows pursue a leadership project in their school communities and collaborate with other fellows and Elmhurst University faculty.

 Teacher leader fellows provide a consulting role in an on-campus course to help prepare future teacher leaders.

-Fellows collaborate with other fellows and College faculty on one of the ITL’s core project areas: action research, professional development, professional networking or teacher leadership.
+Fellows collaborate with other fellows and University faculty on one of the ITL’s core project areas: action research, professional development, professional networking or teacher leadership.

-Teacher leader fellows must have successfully completed a program of study in education at Elmhurst College within the last five years and be employed full-time in a P-12 educational setting.
+Teacher leader fellows must have successfully completed a program of study in education at Elmhurst University within the last five years and be employed full-time in a P-12 educational setting.